IAmChrisAMA/edgrep/README.md

 # Converting ed into grep
 ### Chris Nutter | cdnutter@csu.fullerton.edu

 346 lines of compressed, pure grep searching with regexp and multiple file support.
-Nothing gets cleaner than this. ^-^
+Nothing gets cleaner than this. ^-^ (not true).

 **__Usage__**: ./edgrep '[search_string]' '[search_file]'